IU-PR/xai/content/docs/Groups/Learnable_Attention_Pruning.md

 ## Conclusion

-Megatoken shows that we can reduce sequence length without losing much in terms of performance.
+Learnable Attention Pruning shows that we can reduce sequence length without losing much in terms of performance.
 By learning which tokens are worth keeping, the model becomes more efficient and a bit more interpretable, too.

 So far, we've tested it on a small model and a relatively modest dataset.